DixonVim/OvarianCancer/README.md

 4. **Detection Of Cancer:** `Demo_Dataset_4_3_03.m` performs the following classifications, and performance is evaluated by computing three performance measures, classfication accuracy, sensitivity, and specificity.

-  i. **Proposed Modality:** using the descriptors computed from the standard variance and distance variance based methods.
+   i). **Proposed Modality:** using the descriptors computed from the standard variance and distance variance based methods.

-  ii. **Direct Method:** using features selected by applying the Fisher's criteria on the protein mass spectra.
+   ii). **Direct Method:** using features selected by applying the Fisher's criteria on the protein mass spectra.

-  iii. **Joint Method:** integrating features from  both the proposed method and the direct method.
+   iii). **Joint Method:** integrating features from  both the proposed method and the direct method.

 **Note:** The same procedure is perfromed on the `Ovarian 8-7-02` dataset using the codes named with `8-7-02`.

-## Additional Evaluations
+### Additional Evaluations
 The `MatchWindowFeature_4_3_2.m` and `MatchWindowFeature_8_7_2.m` provide information about the location of the most significant descriptors in the protein mass spectra.
 The significant features correspond to the proposed method and direct method are displayed as regions (due to window-based method) and dashed lines on the protein mass spectra, respectively.